HomeNewsResearchUP Obtains a Patent with a Human-Centered Approach: The “Camila Julieta” for Maternal and Infant Health

 The Future of the Camila Julieta: Expansion and Prototypes

-Social Innovation from Universidad Panamericana
+Social Innovation from the Universidad Panamericana

 Learn more about UP research: https://www.up.edu.mx/investigacion-noticias/